Pendle-Finance-Periphery/market-deployment/README.md

 # Pendle Market Deployer

-This repository uses swETH as an example for developing/deploying a SY (EIP-5115) onto Pendle system.
+This repository uses apxETH as an example for developing/deploying a SY (EIP-5115) onto Pendle system.

 ## ENV preparation